incident-io/datadog-migrator/README.md

 The `additionalMetadata` field allows you to include extra metadata in your incident.io alerts.
 This is useful for:

 1. Adding priority information to distinguish between critical and non-critical alerts
-2. Adding service information when multiple PagerDuty services map to the same team
+2. Adding service information when multiple provider services map to the same team
 3. Including environment details or other contextual information

 When using team-specific webhooks, this metadata is included directly in the webhook payload.
 When using a single webhook with team tags, these values are also added as tags to the monitor in the format `key:value`.